adrianhm13/adrianhm13/README.md

 # 💼 Currently I'm working on

--Creating a portfolio to present myself as developer with a selected projects.
+-Building a food app to improve my skills creating a backend with Node.js, express.
 -Improving my skills with Typescript

 # 🎓 Next steps

--NodeJS, mongoDB, express
+-Next.js